com-123456/Autonomous-Robot/README.md

 # Autonomous-Robot
-This is an Autonomous Robot using ROS and LiDAR
+Welcome to the Autonomous Robot repository!
+This project aims to develop a fully functional indoor autonomous robot capable of navigating, mapping, and delivering items within confined spaces using ROS and LiDAR.